 These owls cover a lot of territory in their range, but they prefer to live in a forest near a clearing.
 It’s instrumental in the wintertime, as they need a lot of area for listening to rodents running beneath the snow so they can crash through and catch lunch!
 Because they are so big, they require a lot of food, eating up to 7 rodents daily.

 Great Gray Owl Range Map

 Grey Gray Owls NEVER build nests.
-They just use ones that were made by other big birds.
+They just use the ones that other big birds made.
 Talk about being efficient!
 However, once they claim a used nest, these owls will defend it courageously, even against black bears!

-Their call is reasonably distinctive, bold, and deep, which sounds like “whooooo, woo, woo, woo.“ They also have a soft double hoot that is used when providing food to their babies or defending a territory.
+Their call is reasonably distinctive, bold, and deep, sounding like “whooooo, woo, woo, woo.“ They also have a soft double hoot used when providing food to their babies or defending a territory.

 Northern Saw-whet Owl Range Map